Curriculum Links

 Parents are valued as partners in their child’s achievements and next steps in their learning through effective communication and opportunities to celebrate progress and attainment together.

 At Whitgreave, we share the vision that each child is individual and unique and ensure that they achieve their full potential and are well prepared for the next stage of their lives, striving to inspire a love and appreciation of lifelong learning.
-We offer our pupils the opportunity to understand, value and respect their well-being and the well-being of others and learn through sharing, caring and smiling.
+We offer our pupils the opportunity to understand, value and respect their well-being and the well-being of others and learn through sharing and caring.

 At Whitgreave, we strive to support each unique child to grow and flourish by developing mutually positive relationships and enabling environments.
 Practitioners provide the very best for all of our pupils through their interactions in a vibrant, stimulating and engaging space to learn and play together.

-Activities are carefully planned through a range of topics to ensure progression in all curriculum areas, suited to the children’s needs, interests and abilities.
-Children are encouraged to follow their own interests and undertake independent learning as well as working collaboratively with their peers and teachers to develop social, emotional, behavioural and communication skills.
+Practitioners notice children’s interests and plan learning accordingly.
+Children are encouraged to follow their own interests for themselves and undertake independent learning, as well as working collaboratively with their peers and teachers to develop social, emotional, behavioural and communication skills.
 Practitioners observe the children and their achievements to inform future opportunities for child initiated learning, and the children’s next steps.

-Our high expectations of behaviour and learning enable all children to feel safe, motivated, valued and challenged.
+Our high expectations of behaviour and attitudes to learning enable all children to feel safe, motivated, valued and challenged.

-Our pupils leave Early Years as confident, resilient, independent pupils who are effective communicators.
-As a result of the secure relationships they’ve built and experiences they have had, our pupils are happy, well-rounded individuals who are proud to share their achievements with parents and practitioners.
+Our pupils leave Early Years as confident, resilient, independent pupils who are effective communicators and who are ready for the demands of the Key Stage 1 curriculum.
+As a result of the secure relationships they’ve built, and experiences they have had, our pupils are happy, well-rounded individuals who are proud to share their achievements with parents and practitioners.

 How our pupils behave and respond to others is proof that ‘The Whitgreave Way’ has given them a firm foundation to continue on their learning journey.